Anello-Photonics/docs-A1/setup_troubleshooting.rst

 3   Connect to EVK
 ----------------------
-Select the Connect option form the selection menu and press return.
-Select COM and then Auto.
-The unit will be auto detected via Serial over USB-C.
+Select *Connect* form the main menu and press enter.
+Select *COM* then *Auto*.
+The unit will be auto-detected over USB-C.

 The Anello EVK uses two logical ports: